jbenasuli/Walmart-Sales-Forcasting/README.md

 - The benefits of this tool could trickle down throughout the Walmart ecosystem
   - the better the marketplace is able to meet our customers' needs, the more time they will spend on walmart.com
   - we expect increased time and spend on our platforms to be a catalyst for improved sale conversion as it creates additional opportunities for activities such as cross sales
-  - the additional data derived from the incease in marketplace activity will allow for the continous improvement and spearheading of tools such as this one
+  - the additional data derived from the increase in marketplace activity will allow for the continuous improvement and spearheading of tools such as this one

 ### Future Recommendations